 Q: Are emails confidential?

-A: Do not send emails that contain Personally Identifiable Health Information (PHI), symptoms, or complaints as there is no guarantee emails are
+A: Do not send emails or secure emails that contain Personally Identifiable Health Information (PHI), symptoms, or complaints as there is no guarantee

-secure or private.
+emails are secure or private.
 Never put anything in an email that you would not want displayed on a highway billboard.
-Provide such information in person, via the confidential and password-protected
+Provide such information in person, via the confidential and

-voicemail at 972-656-9385, or the secure email on the online calendar menu which is password-protected and encrypted.
+password-protected voicemail at 972-906-5607, or the secure email on the online calendar menu which is password-protected and encrypted.

 Q: Do you ever use email?

-A: Joyful Life Institute's (JLI) policy allows for the sparing use of email communications.
+A: Joyful Life Institute's (JLI) policy allows for sparing disclosures in email communications.
 For example, sending of forms, appointment scheduling,

 Q: What are the possible concerns with email